orbitalquark/textadept/docs/api.md

  - `multiple`: Allow the user to select multiple items.
 The default value is `false`.
 	The terminal version does not support this option.
  - `search_column`: The column number to filter the input text against.
 The default value is `1`.
+ - `select`: The row number to initially select.
+The default value is `1`.
  - `return_button`: Also return the index of the selected button.
 The default value is `false`.

 Usage: